 Data Catalog gives users access to the file and field-level metadata available for the entire catalog of data assets.
 In addition, for the assets that each user has authorization to view, Data Catalog displays a rich view of data-based details such as minimum, maximum, and most frequent values.
-Data Catalog users can add their own information to the catalog in the form of descriptions and custom metadata designed for their organization.
+Data Catalog users can add their own information to the catalog in the form of descriptions, custom properties, and custom metadata designed for their organization.
 With the proper permissions, users can add workflows to business glossaries to require that business terms are added to, updated in, or removed from a glossary only after a review process.

 Data Catalog provides an interface for users to tag data with information about its business value.
-It distributes these tags or terms to similar data across the cluster, producing a powerful index for business language searches.
-It enables business users to find the right data quickly and to understand the meaning and quality of the data at a glance.
+It distributes these terms to similar data across the cluster, producing a powerful index for business language searches.
+Data Catalog enables business users to find the right data quickly and to understand the meaning and quality of the data at a glance.
 Users can define relationships between business terms to provide clarity on related data.
 For example, data tagged with the term National ID can be set as a synonym of a US Social Security Number (SSN) term.
 Users can also search for business terms using a global keyword search.

 Data Catalog displays lineage relationships among resources using imported metadata.
 In addition, Data Catalog can infer lineage relationships from the metadata collected in discovery profiling.

 Roles assigned to Data Catalog users let administrators exercise role-based functional and access control for those users, such as who can create business terms and who can approve or reject the metadata suggested by Data Catalog discovery operations.
 In addition, you can use roles to establish access control over Data Catalog resources at the data source level.
 Roles also incorporate a set of predefined access levels that define which features of the catalog are available to different users.